smartqasa/smartqasa-dash/README.md

-# smartqasa-dash
+# SmartQasa Dash

-SmartQasa Dashboard Elements for Home Assistant
+SmartQasa Dash is a collection of cards that run on Home Assistant Dashboard UI.

+The views, tiles, chips and dialogs are purpose built for supporting SmartQasa HA instances.